Persecution of Amhara people: The Burayu and Shashemene massacres

 These are selected cases from the series of Amhara mass murders— see Massacres by region for locations of crimes across Ethiopia.
 The Burayu massacre occurred on the outskirt of Addis Ababa in September 2018.
 The Oromo Querro youth groups reportedly carried out the mass violence against non-Oromo residents from the Dorzes, Gamos, and other ethnicities including the Amhara.
 This was one of the first violence that occurred after Abiy took power.
 Reports show that the perpetrators demonstrated mixed motives— ethnic origin, religious origin, or both.
 For the 2019 Shashemene massacre in Oromia, witness statements revealed that the attacking mobs were coordinated.
-Primarily the Amhara, and Orthodox Christians from other ethnic groups— from Guraghe, Wolayita, Tigre, Oromo, and others were murdered in this violence.
+Primarily the Amhara, and Orthodox Christians from other ethnic groups— from Guraghe, Wolayita, Tigrayans, Oromo, and others were murdered in this violence.
 Due to these mass killings, Christian religious leaders were abused and killed, churches turned to ashes, and treasures and literary works were destroyed.
 Similar heinous acts were orchestrated in many regions by the various perpetrators.
 Statements disclosed that the killers demanded conversion to Islam when executing Orthodox Christians from Amhara.